adbrebs/rnn_reader/README.md

 Karl Moritz Hermann, Tomáš Kočiský, Edward Grefenstette, Lasse Espeholt, Will Kay, Mustafa Suleyman, Phil Blunsom,
 NIPS 2015

+Although our model yields slightly worse results than Deepmind's paper, it is considerably faster to train (less than 10 hours to reach a validation accuracy of 62%).

 # Instructions

 0) Clone the repository